Order a DNA Test Kit

 #2.
 Nordic Naturals ProOmega-D

 This product came on our radar after doing research on the cognitive benefits of fish oil, specifically in those who have suffered from traumatic brain injury.
-The EPA/DHA content, as well as overall Omega 3 amounts, mirror the Ultimate Omega product, which we also love, however, the ProOmega-D (View on Amazon) has been used in clinical settings to treat patients with brain injury.
+The EPA/DHA content, as well as overall Omega 3 amounts, mirror the Ultimate Omega product, which we also love, however, the ProOmega-D has been used in clinical settings to treat patients with brain injury.
 ProOmega-D is considered the “professional version” of Ultimate Omega.
 You can read the case study of the patient who used ProOmega-D to aid recovery after a serious head injury here.
 As with all Nordic Naturals products, ProOmega verifies potency, freshness, and purity with a certificate of analysis for each batch and bottle of its fish oil products.

 Gene Food Rating: A